 4. Better Insulation Properties

 EPS beads are more efficient than other insulation materials.
 These beads will fill your wall cavities at a consistent density.

-This insulation method will minimise heat loss and help you save money on energy bills.
+This insulation method will minimise heat loss and help you make energy savings and lower energy bills.
 In addition, polystyrene insulation improves the U-value of any room by up to 70%.
-This is around 20% more effective than traditional fibre insulation!
+This is around 20% more effective than standard fibre insulation!